wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/describe-compliance-management-capabilities-microsoft-365/includes/3-explore-compliance-center.md

 The Microsoft 365 compliance center provides easy access to the data and tools you need to manage to your organization's compliance needs.

-When you first visit the Microsoft 365 compliance center, the card section on the home page shows you, at a glance.
-You will see how your organization is doing with data compliance, what solutions are available for your organization,  a summary of any active alerts, and more.
+The Microsoft 365 compliance center home page shows you, at a glance, how your organization is doing with data compliance, what solutions are available for your organization,  a summary of any active alerts, and more.

 :::image type="content" source="../media/3-welcome-compliance-center-v3.png" alt-text="Microsoft 365 compliance center":::